 Computing the Deduction Using the Actual Expenses Method

-For 2024, Mr. X‘s deduction using the actual expense method is $11,360.
-We arrived at this calculation by using the following the following steps:
+Mr. X‘s 2025 deduction using the actual expense method is $11,360.
+We arrived at this calculation by following this process:

-When we compare both outcomes, we see that Mr. X receives a higher deduction in 2024 using the actual expense method.
-However, in future years, as the amount of depreciation declines, the standard rate might be better.
+Takeaways: When we compare both outcomes, we see that Mr. X receives a higher deduction in 2025 using the actual expense method.
+However, if he:

 Converting From Standard Mileage to Actual Expenses